 Meet the hottest labels in the UK right now

-Attendees will get the chance to meet the leading lights behind some of the hottest dance labels on the planet, including Black Butter and RAM Records (from artists to managers to the booking agents, there will be the opportunity to hear the story of their meteoric rise).
+Attendees have the opportunity to meet the individuals behind some of the hottest dance labels in the world, including Black Butter and RAM Records (from artists to managers to booking agents, the story of their meteoric rise will be told).

-The Rise and Rise of Black Butter Records will look at a label that’s the first home for the likes of Rudimental, Clean Bandit and Jessie Ware.
-Whilst simultaneously harnessing the talents of the likes of Kidnap Kid, My Nu Leng and more; Black Butter are flying the flag for the British bass sound on an international level.
+The Rise and Rise of Black Butter Records will look at the label responsible for breaking some of the UK’s most exciting talent including Rudimental, Clean Bandit, Jessie Ware and Jess Glynn.
+Whilst simultaneously harnessing endless new talent including Gorgon City, Kidnap Kid, My Nu Leng and so many more; Black Butter are flying the flag for British dance music on an international level.

 B.Traits: State of Mind